Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 capability of the radar, the Maneuver switch can be set to HI G and the target reacquired.

-#### AOJ OUT
+### AOJ OUT

 The AOJ OUT position is used to override the acquisition on jamming function of the radar.
-In the event that the radar acquires a HOJ lock, the position can be selected to place the radar back into a search configuration to initiate a lock-on against the jamming target and initiate a standard angle track lock.
+In the event that the radar acquires a Home-on-Jam lock, the position can be selected to place the radar back into a search configuration to initiate a lock-on against the jamming target and initiate a standard angle track lock.